-Pensions accrued above are subject to regular indexing every January 1st following July 1, 2014 equal to 100% of the increase in the Consumer Price Index (CPI) (subject to a maximum of 4.75%) while the teacher is active, and equal to 75% of CPI (subject to a maximum of 4.75%) after the teacher's termination of employment, and contingent on the NBTPP's financial condition as outlined in the Funding Policy.
+Pensions accrued above are subject to regular indexing every January 1st following July 1, 2014 equal to 100% of the increase in the Consumer Price Index (CPI) (subject to a maximum of 4.75% as per the Plan Text) while the teacher is active, and equal to 75% of CPI (subject to a maximum of 75% of 4.75% or 3.56% as per the Plan Text) after the teacher's termination of employment, and contingent on the NBTPP's financial condition as outlined in the Funding Policy.

 The normal form of pension is a pension payable in equal monthly instalments commencing on the member's pension commencement date and continuing throughout the lifetime of the member.
-For a member with a spouse or common-law partner at the time of the member's death, 50% of the member's pension (before application of reductions for early retirement) continues to such spouse or common-law partner.
+For a member with a spouse or commonlaw partner at the time of the member's death, 50% of the member's pension (before application of reductions for early retirement) continues to such spouse or common-law partner.
 Should the member have dependent children at the time of his/her death, such dependent children may be entitled to a pension if there is no spouse or common-law partner or after the death of such spouse or common-law partner.
 A minimum amount of pension equal to the member's contributions with interest to retirement will be payable in total.
 Optional forms of pension are also available on an actuarially equivalent basis.